10 Unmissable hikes in Thailand

 Even on a cloudy day, or on a shaded trail, the temperature can be hot and humid.
 Don’t underestimate how much water you will need on a hike.
 Don’t pack just enough, you should always pack more than you think you will need.
 That way, if you get lost, or have an injury on the trail, you have enough water to keep you going until you find your way or receive help.
 Don’t rely on being able to buy water when you arrive, make sure that you take some with you, preferably in a reusable water bottle.

-Make sure you have a map
+Make sure you have an offline map

 Whenever I travel abroad, or am going somewhere out of the city, I always make sure that I have an offline google map downloaded onto my phone so that I can navigate even when I lose signal.
 When I’m hiking I also use the @alltrails app.
 This app is one of my favourite travel apps.
 It’s great for finding hiking and walking trails in destinations around the world and the gps tracker in the app is a lifesaver if you lose the trail or are not sure which direction to follow.

 You can use the free version, although this requires you to be connected to the internet for it to work properly.
-So I purchased the pro subscription which is only £29.99 per year and allows me to download maps for offline use.
+So I purchased the pro subscription which is only £35.99 per year and allows me to download maps for offline use.
 Plus, if you download the alltrails app (free or pro version) using the link in this post, alltrails will plant a tree for each of us too!

 Know the emergency numbers